reginvinny/perftest-agent/README.md

 - Invoke the test script remotely via the agent ( PORT 7008)
 - Retrieve test results via file server (PORT 7009)

-All the above can be automated using a Jenkins plan.
+All of the above can be automated using a Jenkins plan.